Why is fibre so important and why do you need to add more fibre to your diet?

 - Read the nutritional panel.
 If a product contains fibre this will be included on the nutritional panel, if there’s no fibre listed there’s little or no fibre in the product.

 - Make sure you include at least 8 glasses of water a day.
-A sudden increase in your fibre intake can make you feel bloated and uncomfortable, keeping up your water intake will assist with symptoms.
+A sudden increase in your fibre intake can make you feel bloated and uncomfortable, so keep your water intake up to assist with symptoms.

 It’s interesting to note that animal products don’t contain fibre.
 So, meat and dairy products aren’t going to add to the daily tally of fibre unless there are other ingredients in the mix.
 For example, yoghurt with added fruit will contain some fibre, check the label of your favourite brand.